 And here’s where we talk about the bad stuff.
 SmartCore doesn’t do much to address the common disadvantages of vinyl plank flooring—which means the product doesn’t really bring anything new to the table.
 And because of a couple of big design flaws, it can actually add to them.

-SmartCore Flooring’s Underlayment Does Not Protect it from Moisture
+SmartCore Flooring’s Attached Pad Does Not Protect it from Moisture

 That’s not a problem in itself, and Lowes pairs a recommended underlayment with the product.
 But: for some reason, this underlayment doesn’t protect it from moisture.
 So you’ll still need to buy and install another protective layer before putting SmartCore flooring in a basement, kitchen, or bathroom.

-Side note: if you want an innovative type of underlayment that also makes for easy installation, it’s worth checking out magnetic flooring.
+Side note: if you want an innovative type of underlayment for your floors that also makes for easy installation, it’s worth checking out magnetic flooring.

 SmartCore Flooring Reviews (Surprisingly) Say it Scratches Easily